What's new for administrators and customizers in Microsoft Dynamics CRM 2015 and CRM Online

 Workflows and dialogs have numerous capabilities supporting business scenarios.
 Until now, you could call basic SDK actions, such as create, update, and delete a record, from within a workflow or a dialog.
 While this solves quite a few business scenarios, in this release, we coupled the capabilities of the workflows and dialogs with the power of the custom actions.
 Now you can invoke a custom action directly from within a workflow or a dialog, without writing any code.

 To improve performance of certain operations in CRM systems and help correctly identify data imported into CRM from external systems, we provided a new way of uniquely referencing records in CRM through alternate keys.
 Until now, the records in CRM were only referenced by unique identifiers, known as GUIDs.
 However, some external systems can’t be extended to store CRM record GUIDs.
 For these cases, you can now reference records by using alternate keys that aren’t GUIDs.
 An alternate key has a unique name and you use one or more entity fields to define the key, for example, account name and account number.
-While you can define an alternate key in the Customization area in the web application (Components >Entities > Entity X, select Keys), the key can only be used programmatically, in code.
+While you can define an alternate key in the Customization area in the web application (Components >Entities > Entity <X> > Keys), the key can only be used programmatically, in code.

 With the new navigation bar design, you can find information easier and faster, even if you have to navigate through a large number of entities.
 We also provided an access to most recently viewed records (up to 30 records) and easy navigation in large forms with hundreds of fields.

 Having a rich knowledge base is important in increasing customer satisfaction as well as improving productivity of sales, service, and marketing teams.
-Knowledge base in Parature, from Microsoft provides a way to easily create and organize content, that can be delivered both internally to the service agents and to customers through all major service channels at the right time to prevent frequently asked questions.
+Knowledge base in Parature, from Microsoft provides a way to easily create and organize rich content, that can be delivered both internally to the service agents and to customers through all service channels at the right time to prevent frequently asked questions.

-You can choose to add the Groups in Office 365 integration solution so Office 365 users can share documents, have conversations, reference a shared calendar, and collaborate on a shared Microsoft OneNote with others in the same Office 365 tenant – including those not licensed for CRM Online.
+You can choose to add the Office 365 Groups integration solution so Office 365 users can share documents, have conversations, reference a shared calendar, and collaborate on a shared Microsoft OneNote with others in the same Office 365 tenant – including those not licensed for CRM Online.
 Once you add the solution, you can specify which entities are enabled for Groups.

 Large CRM organizations that synchronize their data with external data sources can now enable entities for change tracking, which will enable a new change tracking API to be executed against the given entity.
 Using the new API, you can reduce the load on your server resources and save processing time when extracting CRM data and syncing it to an external store.